Rehabcure

 • Increase lactic acid production

-• Alter the flavor of milk
+• Alter the flavor of the milk

 Vitamins and minerals

-• If mothers do not take enough milk and milk products, the infant will take calories or other minerals and vitamins from body reserves of mother.
+• If mothers do not take enough milk and milk products, the infant will take calories or other minerals and vitamins from the body reserves of the mother.
 Vitamin B6 and vitamin B12 and water deficiency can be seen during lactation.
 Water prevents cardiovascular disease.

 • Water intake during lactation is 3.8 L/day.
 20 % comes from food.